DYAI2025/Home-agent/DEPLOYMENT.md

 ## Important Notes

-1. **LiveKit Server**: For production, you'll need a separate LiveKit server instance (can be self-hosted or use LiveKit Cloud)
+1. **LiveKit Server**: Deploy a separate LiveKit server instance (self-hosted or LiveKit Cloud) and point the container to it via environment variables.
+The Docker image no longer embeds a LiveKit binary.

 2. **Database**: MongoDB connection needs to be configured separately